 Many of our neighbors are having their holiday parties at the same time.
 We are also having a dock decorating contest at the same time.
 That said, we are part of their party so a few things to keep in mind:

-Please note, we did shorten the published route a few years ago after several boats turned around early the last several years due to concerns regarding canal depth and width as you travel along the northern side of Pelican Island and over near the Cove and Sweetwater.
+Please note, we shortened the published route a few years ago after several boats turned around early the last several years due to concerns regarding canal depth and width as you travel along the northern side of Pelican Island and over near the Cove and Sweetwater.
 If you’d like to travel up there, you are certainly welcome to do so on your own but after a couple of years of disappointing folks who were expecting to see the full parade travel by their home, we figured this was best to remove from the parade route from both a safety and expectation standpoint.